reactioncommerce/docs/docs/share-code-between-plugins.md

 To keep track of which plugins are registering what, look at the `name` key in the object.
 You can save off and export as much information as you need, in whatever format is best.

-> Note: A `registerPluginHandler` function may _**not**_ return a Promise.
+> **Note**: A `registerPluginHandler` function may _**not**_ return a Promise.
 If you need to asynchronously process the data, save it temporarily.
 Then create and register a `startup` type function, which imports the temporary data, does the `async` tasks, and returns a Promise.
 Startup functions are called immediately after `registerPluginHandler` functions in the Open Commerce startup process.

 The `registerPluginHandler` function itself is registered using `functionsByType`: